Hedgehog-Technologies/ht_mlotool/docs/usage-guide.md

 <span style='color:#0CFF00'>B.</span> **Portal Information**
 - Displays and allows for editing of portal occlusion settings
-- `Enabled Toggles` allow for completely removing any possible change of sound passing through a portal, or even uni-directional sound
+- `Enabled` Toggles allow for completely removing any possible change of sound passing through a portal, or even uni-directional sound
 - `Max Occlusion` is a value from `0.0` to `1.0`.
 The higher the value the less sound that will pass through that entity.
-- If an entity is marked as a door, when the door is recognized as open the game will allow sound to travel through the portal
+- If an entity is marked as a door, when the door is recognized as open the game will allow sound to travel through the portal freely
+- `Debug` switch will draw a debug border around the entity to help you find it
+   - This can be useful in cases where the model name is unknown and only the model name hash is shown
+   - *Note* - Some cases where the object has a hash collision, or is improperly set up, this **may not** properly draw the debug border around the entity
 - Note: Not every portal has entities (such as doors) assigned to them so if you don't see any models assigned to a portal, that's just because they aren't set up to be assigned to the portal

 <span style='color:#E100FF'>C.</span> **Debug Switches**